Judith Graham Pool Postdoctoral Research Fellowships

 All interested candidates need to submit a ‘Letter of Intent’ (LOI) by email to Dr. Michelle Witkop, Head of Research, at firstname.lastname@example.org by no later than August 1, 2018 at 11:59 PM EST. Letters that do not arrive by the deadline will not be accepted.

 LOIs need to be submitted on institutional letterhead and will not be considered for review unless signed by the candidate.
-LOIs should be: addressed to “Members of NHF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher, information about his/her mentor, and a brief description of the proposed research project.
+LOIs should be: addressed to “Members of NHF’s Research Review Committee,” be 1 to 1.5 pages in length, include a brief introduction of the candidate/researcher and ability to meet eligibility criteria, information about his/her mentor, and a brief description of the proposed research project.
 Letters must be accompanied by a CV (NIH-style biosketch preferred) for both the candidate and his/her mentor.

 LOIs will be evaluated by members of NHF’s Research Review Committee based on the candidate’s eligibility and relevance of the proposed research to the field of bleeding disorders.
 The committee will then collectively decide which candidates will be invited to submit a full application.
 The selected candidates will have until September, 24 2018 at 11:59 pm EST to submit their full JGP application to NHF.
 Applications that do not arrive by the deadline will not be accepted.